-Criteria JORC Code explanation Commentary In the case of block model interpolation, the block size in relation to the average sample spacing and the search employed.
+Criteria JORC Code explanation Commentary whether the Mineral Resource estimate takes appropriate account of such data. boundaries and depth or mineralisation of the deposit The assumptions made regarding recovery of by- products. • The main products are ilmenite, zircon and rutile.
+None of these are regarded as "by- products".
+No other minerals are considered as potential by-products in this estimate.
+Estimation of deleterious elements or other non- grade variables of economic significance (eg sulphur for acid mine drainage characterisation).
+Ilmenite TiO2 quality is estimated during the mineralogy determination.
+Problematic trash minerals such as kyanite, chromite, and monazite are estimated using laboratory XRF analysis.
+The Mpitini orebody is well oxidised and no sign of potentially acid sulphate soils have been observed.
+This accords with the experience at the Namalope mine which is located in similarly oxidised sediments.
+In the case of block model interpolation, the block size in relation to the average sample spacing and the search employed.
 Any assumptions behind modelling of selective mining units.
 The block model uses 200m x 200m x 1m parent block size.
-These are set to the sample support size from the drill spacing (x,y), but have the same size as the drill samples in the z direction.
+These are set to the sample support size from the drillhole spacing (x,y), but have the same size as the drill samples in the z direction.
 Sub-celling has been allowed to allow good fit to the wireframes.
-Most of the ore mined at Namalope is dredged and it is planned to mine the Mualadi ore by the same method.
-The dredges typically sweep a channel 40m wide at the base and about 80m at the top.
+Most of the ore mined at Namalope is dredged and it is planned to mine the Mpitini ore by the same method.
+The dredges typically sweep a channel 40m wide at the base and about 60m at the top.
 The drill spacing and block sizes are appropriate for this type of mining.
-Any assumptions about correlation between variables.
-The mineralogy is determined on a HM basis (e.g. an ilmenite content of 80% of the HM), and then multiplied by the HM content to obtain the in-situ estimate for each of the minerals.
+Any assumptions about correlation between variables. • The mineralogy is determined on a HM basis (e.g. an ilmenite content of 80% of the HM) and then multiplied by the HM content to obtain the in-situ estimate for each of the minerals.
 The mineralogy is much less variable than the HM content and so this is an appropriate way of determining in-situ estimates for each of the different minerals.
-Description of how the geological interpretation was used to control the resource estimates.
-Block modelling is constrained within the geology unit - including using only the sample values from that unit, and the variogram range parameters specific to that unit.
-Discussion of basis for using or not using grade cutting or capping.
-The samples are not capped in order to have all mineralogical grades influencing the estimation process.
+Description of how the geological interpretation was used to control the resource estimates. • Block modelling is constrained within the geology unit - including using only the sample values from that unit, and the variogram range parameters specific to that unit.
+Discussion of basis for using or not using grade cutting or capping. • The samples are not capped in order to have all mineralogical grades influencing the estimation process.
 In general capping is not necessary for this type of deposit as grades are not significantly variable and volume-variance is low.
 The process of validation, the checking process used, the comparison of model data to drill hole data, and use of reconciliation data if available.
 The block model is aggregated vertically into a two-dimensional display and the results compared with the previous version of the model.
-The block model is aggregated vertically into a two-dimensional display and the resulting grades are compared to the drill samples.
-SWATH analysis comparing drill hole data and resource model data is undertaken for all lithological units Moisture Whether the tonnages are estimated on a dry basis or with natural moisture, and the method of determination of the moisture content.
-Tonnages are estimated dry.
-Cut-off parameters The basis of the adopted cut-off grade(s) or quality parameters applied.
-All drill values within the mineralized zone were included in the model, and only those zones that averaged 2% HM or above were included in the resource estimate.
-Cut-off grades are calculated using applicable contract prices under KMPL's existing contracts and current operating costs.
-The marginal economic cut-off grade is actually 1.4% HM, but within the mineralised units, there is very little material which is below 2% and this is used to balance with MSP production.
+The block model is aggregated vertically into a two-dimensional display and the